 Borderline Personality Disorder

-Borderline personality disorder is a longstanding pattern of swings -- in moods, relationships, self-image, and behavior.
-People with borderline personality disorder have very strong emotions and often try to hurt themselves, and may have problems with relationships with people.
+Borderline personality disorder involves a longstanding pattern of abrupt, moment-to-moment swings -- in moods, relationships, self-image, and behavior (in contrast to distinct episodes of mania or depression in people with bipolar disorder) that are usually triggered by conflicts in interactions with other people.
+People with borderline personality disorder can experience overly strong emotional responses to upsetting life events and often try to hurt themselves.
+They often have chaotic relationships with people.

-Symptoms: A person with borderline personality disorder has trouble controlling his thoughts and feelings, and often has impulsive and reckless behavior.
+Symptoms: A person with borderline personality disorder has trouble controlling their thoughts and managing their feelings, and often has impulsive and reckless behavior.
 Here are the condition's main symptoms:

-Mood swings usually because of stressful events or relationships
+- Mood swings involving anger and depression, usually in response to stressful events or relationships

 Treatment: Long-term treatment is usually necessary for people with borderline personality disorder.
 Treatment mainly involves specific forms of psychotherapy, such as dialectical behavior therapy (DBT) or transference-focused psychotherapy (TFP) aimed at helping people manage impulses (such as suicidal urges or tendencies to self-harm when they feel upset), feelings of distress or anger, and emotional oversensitivity to interactions with other people.
 Medications are also sometimes used to help with these symptoms, although they are not always effective and not considered to be the main focus of treatment in borderline personality disorder.
 Sometimes, short hospital stays are also needed to manage times of crisis that involve threats to safety and well-being.